Top tips for making your Call for Code submission stand out

-Creating your 3-minute video pitch
+Create your 3-minute video pitch

-Quickly describe how your solution is unique.
+- Briefly describe the problem you are trying to solve and how your solution is unique.

-Configuring your source code repository
+Configure your source code repository

-Thoroughly document your solution and code repository in its README, or similar file(s).
+- Thoroughly document your solution and code repository in its README, or similar files.

 - Don’t publish credentials.
 Provide them with the submission form or provide setup steps for the judges.

-Completing your submission form
+Complete your submission form

-Other helpful tips
+Other helpful resources